uc-cdis/cloud-automation/kube/services/tube/README.md

  ## Running ETL

  1. define mapping file and save that mapping file as `etlMapping.yaml` to the gitops repo.
+Format of the mapping file can be found [here](https://github.com/uc-cdis/tube#mapping-file)
  2. run `gen3 kube-setup-secrets` to create the new configmap.
 If the configmap exists, you must delete it first by running `kubectl delete configmap etl-mapping`
  3. run `gen3 roll spark`
  4. run `gen3 roll tube`